Elevate Your API Security Beyond the Basics

 }

-OAuth (Open Authorization) and OIDC (OpenID Connect) are other tools that can come in handy.
-These are practical protocols that can provide secure access control.
-They allow users to grant third-party applications limited access to their resources without exposing their credentials.
+OAuth and OIDC also provide secure access control and allow users to grant third-party applications limited access to their resources without exposing their credentials.

 # Example RBAC check